Chervonets: Chervonets in Soviet Russia

-There is an opinion that the introduction of "solid" money meant the fiasco of the Bolshevik social experiment five years after its inception.
+There is an opinion that the introduction of "solid" money marked the failure of the Bolshevik social experiment five years after its inception in 1917.

 Strengthening of the chervonets

-During 1923, the share of chervonets in the total money supply increased from 3% to 80%.
-Two currency systems operated within the country: the State Bank, who announced a new exchange rate of chervonets daily against the ruble, which created speculation and created difficulties for the development of trade and economic activity.
-Chervonets became predominantly a city currency.
+During 1923, the share of chervonets in the total Soviet money supply increased from 3% to 80%.
+Two currency systems operated within the country.
+The State Bank announced a new exchange rate of the chervonets daily against the ruble, which created speculation and created difficulties for the development of trade and economic activity.
+The chervonets became predominantly a city currency.
 In the village, only well-off peasants could afford to purchase it, while for the mass of peasants it was too expensive.
-At the same time, it was believed that it was unprofitable to sell their goods for Sovznaks, and this led to an increase in the prices of agricultural products and a reduction in their supply to the city.
-This was the reason for the second denomination (1:100) ruble.
+At the same time, peasants believed that it was unprofitable to sell their goods for sovznaky, and this led to an increase in the prices of agricultural products and a reduction in their supply to the city.
+This was the reason for the second denomination (1:100) of the ruble.

 Gradually, the chervonets began to penetrate foreign markets.
-Since April 1, 1924, the course of the chervonets is quoted on the New York Stock Exchange.
+From April 1, 1924, the course of the chervonets was quoted on the New York Stock Exchange.
 Throughout April, the chervonets stood at a level higher than its dollar parity.
-In 1924–1925, informal transactions with chervonets were carried out in London and Berlin.
+In 1924–1925, informal transactions with chervontsy took place in London and Berlin.
 At the end of 1925 the question of its quotation on the Vienna Stock Exchange was solved in principle.
 By that time, the chervonets was officially quoted in Milan, Riga, Rome, Constantinople, Tehran, and Shanghai.
 The Soviet chervonets could be exchanged or purchased in countries practically all over the world.